0-Form, 1-Form and 2-Group Symmetries via Cutting and Gluing of Orbifolds: Introduction

 Putting these pieces together, it is natural to ask whether there is a 2-group structure, as obtained from a non-trivial action of the 0-form symmetry on the spectrum of lines (which are acted on by the 1-form symmetry).
 In general, this is a challenging question, but for geometries which can be decomposed into local orbifold singularities, we propose a general prescription which passes several non-trivial checks, at least in those cases where the geometry faithfully captures the 0-form symmetry (no accidental enhancements).
 As explained in \cite{Bhardwaj:2021wif, Lee:2021crt}, the 1-form symmetry group can be extended by considering additional lines which become equivalent upon quotienting by $\mathcal{C}$.
 This yields a pair of short exact sequences:

 where $Z_G$ and $Z_{\widetilde{G}}$ denote the respective centers of the groups $G$ and $\widetilde{G}$.
-The first short exact sequence tells us the precise quotient from the ``naive'' simply connected 0-form flavor group $\widetilde{G}$ and its quotient by a subgroup $\mathcal{C}$ of the center $Z_{\widetilde{G}} \subset \widetilde{G}$.
+The first short exact sequence tells us the precise quotient from the ``naive'' simply connected 0-form flavor group $\widetilde{G}$ and its quotient by a subgroup $\mathcal{C}$ of the center $Z_{\widetilde{G}} \subset \widetilde{G}$, namely we can lift it to a short exact sequence on the groups: $1 \rightarrow \mathcal{C} \rightarrow \widetilde{G} \rightarrow G \rightarrow 1$.
 The second short exact sequence tells us the structure of the 1-form symmetries: $\widetilde{\mathcal{A}}$ denotes the ``naive'' 1-form symmetry where we neglect the possibility of lines with endpoints charged under the 0-form symmetry, and $\mathcal{A}$ is the true 1-form symmetry obtained by corrections associated with the group $\mathcal{C}$.
-Applying the Bockstein homomorphism $\beta: H^{2}(B Z_G, \mathcal{C}) \rightarrow H^{3}(B Z_G, \mathcal{A})$ then yields a corresponding Postnikov class.
+Applying the Bockstein homomorphism $\beta: H^{2}(B G, \mathcal{C}) \rightarrow H^{3}(B G, \mathcal{A})$ then yields a corresponding Postnikov class.
 When the image is non-trivial, this detects the presence of a non-trivial 2-group structure.
 A sufficient condition for this to occur is that the short exact sequence involving the 1-form symmetries does not split, namely $\widetilde{\mathcal{A}} \neq \mathcal{A} \oplus \mathcal{C}$.\footnote{In some cases it can happen that $Z_{G}$ is trivial even though $G$ is non-trivial.
-In such situations, the corresponding physical answer is that the Postnikov class which detects a non-split 2-group is captured by an element of $H^{3}(B G , \mathcal{A})$ rather than $H^{3}(B Z_{G} , \mathcal{A})$.
+The important point is that the 2-group structure really makes reference to the Lie group rather than center, namely the Postnikov class detects a non-split 2-group as captured by an element of $H^{3}(B G , \mathcal{A})$.
 This is still detected by the geometry precisely when the short exact sequence for the true and naive 1-form symmetries of line (\ref{absoexacto2}) is non-split.}

 From this perspective, identifying a 2-group symmetry amounts to identifying the geometric origin of each of the terms appearing in lines (\ref{absoexacto}) and (\ref{absoexacto2}).
 Using the Mayer-Vietoris exact sequence for the different contributions to the singular cohomology, we provide a geometric interpretation for all the terms of this pair of short exact sequences.
 This same structure can also be directly extracted from orbifold (co)homology.
 For example, the 1-form symmetries are obtained via the orbifold homology short exact sequence: